Coverage Determinations and Redeterminations for Drugs

 - A higher quantity or dose of a drug.

-You, your representative, or your doctor may submit a coverage determination request by fax, mail or phone.
-You must include your doctor's statement explaining why your drug is necessary for your condition.
+You, your representative, or your doctor may submit a coverage determination request by fax, mail, or phone.
+You must include your doctor's statement explaining why the drug is necessary for your condition.
 Within 72 hours after we receive your doctor's statement, we must make our decision and respond.
-If we deny your request you can appeal our decision.
-Information on how to file an appeal will be included in the denial notice.
+If we deny your request, you can appeal our decision.
+Information on how to file an appeal will be included in the denial letter.

 Drug Coverage Determination Forms

-- Medicare Part D Coverage Determination Request Form – English (PDF)
+- Drug Coverage Determination Form – English (PDF)

-- Medicare Part D Coverage Determination Request Form – Chinese (PDF)
+- Drug Coverage Determination Form – Chinese (PDF)

-- Medicare Part D Coverage Determination Request Form – Spanish (PDF)
+- Drug Coverage Determination Form – En Español (Spanish) (PDF)

 If you need to ask for reimbursement for prescriptions paid out-of-pocket: